-In medieval times, kingdoms were conquered and battles were won by wielding powerful swords, which were symbols of power, honor, and strength.
-King Arthur’s legendary magical sword, the ‘Excalibur’, that was known to blind his enemies, was one such.
+In medieval times, kings emerged victorious on a battlefield by wielding powerful swords, which were symbols of power, honour, and strength.
+King Arthur’s legendary magical sword, the ‘Excalibur,’ was known to blind his enemies.

-Today's sales teams are often faced with a need for a ‘magical weapon’ like the Excalibur to outsmart competition, although ‘enemies’ is hardly the word you would attribute to your competitors.
+Today's sales teams have a similar need for a ‘magical weapon’ like the 'Excalibur' to outsmart their competition.

-(Alternatively, what can they do with a battle card?)
+(Alternatively, what can sales reps do with a battle card?)

-Sales folks need all the support that they can get to go out in the field and compete hard and need battle cards for the below reasons:
+Sales reps need all the support that they need to go out in the field and compete hard.
+Here are the reasons they need sales battle cards:

 To Make an Effective Pitch